tynrare/wit-gamespace-threejs/README.md

 d240630

-frozen for now. look at [witgs-route](https://github.com/tynrare/witgs-route) for more information.
+look at [witgs-route](https://github.com/tynrare/witgs-route) for more information.

 d240531